hashicorp/terraform-provider-aws/website/docs/d/regions.html.markdown

 The following example shows how the resource might be used to obtain the list of the AWS regions configured on the provider.

-Regions enabled for the user
+To list regions enabled for the user:

 ```hcl
 data "aws_regions" "current" {}